mg-open-apprentice/traveller-character-generator-1981/DESIGN_DOCUMENT.md

 - [x] Implement JSON-based state persistence
 - [ ] Enable character sheet download functionality
 - [ ] Testing and user feedback

+## AI Code Generation Pre-Check List

+Before applying any AI-generated code changes, the following checks must be performed to avoid introducing instability into the build:

+1. **Button Workflow Consistency**
+   - Ensure that all buttons appear and disappear according to the current state of the character generation workflow.
+No step should leave the user without actionable buttons unless the workflow is complete.
+2. **State Synchronization**
+   - Verify that frontend and backend state are always synchronized after any action that changes state.
+The UI must re-fetch and re-render as needed.
+3. **Data Safety**
+   - Confirm that starting a new character or deleting a character does not result in unintended data loss or leave the app in an inconsistent state.
+4. **Dynamic Button Generation**
+   - Test that dynamically generated buttons (e.g., skill buttons) appear and disappear as intended for all relevant states and eligibility conditions.
+5. **State Transition Robustness**
+   - Check that all possible state transitions (including edge cases) are handled, and the UI always presents the correct set of controls.
+6. **Manual and Automated Testing**
+   - Require at least one manual test pass and, where possible, automated tests for all UI state transitions and button workflows before merging changes.

+---